top of page

 van Giesen, L., Kilian, P.B., Allard, C.A. and Bellono, N.W., 2020.
 Molecular basis of chemotactile sensation in octopus.
 Cell, 183(3), pp.594-604.

-Here, we report that octopus arms use a family of cephalopod-specific chemotactile receptors (CRs) to detect poorly soluble natural products, thereby defining a form of contact-dependent, aquatic chemosensation.
+This study reports that octopus arms use a family of cephalopod-specific chemotactile receptors (CRs) to detect poorly soluble natural products, thereby defining a form of contact-dependent, aquatic chemosensation.

 2020